scart97/thunder-speech/README.md

 ## Contributing

-The first step to contribute is to do a editable install of the library:
+The first step to contribute is to do an editable installation of the library:

 ```
 git clone https://github.com/scart97/thunder-speech.git